-Auditors have been described as the gatekeepers of capitalism, yet there is widespread concern that the current Coronavirus pandemic, and the global recession that will inevitably accompany it, will reveal a pattern of audit failures similar to recent high-profile corporate failures which surfaced in the past two years.
+Auditors have been described as gatekeepers of capitalism, yet there is widespread concern that the current Coronavirus pandemic, and the global recession that will inevitably accompany it, reveals a pattern of audit failures similar to recent high-profile corporate failures which surfaced in the past two years.
 In this guest blog, researchers Adam Leaver, Leonard Seabrooke, Saila Stausholm, and Duncan Wigan discuss the findings of their new research paper, published today.

 Moments of financial stress have historically revealed weaknesses in our systems of accumulation built up over time.
 Whilst it is well-recognised that central banks played a defining role in steadying markets after the 2008 crisis, the growing significance of the Big Four accounting firms, and the fair value accounting system they work within, is perhaps less well understood as a feature that has shaped our economy since the crash.
 A string of recent high-profile corporate failures in the UK – including Carillion, Thomas Cook and Patisserie Valerie – have already revealed the parlous state of auditing at many large corporations.
 Now, as we enter this new period of financial uncertainty amid the rapidly spreading Coronavirus pandemic, we may soon get a better idea of just how weak our systems of financial reporting have been.
 As U.S. billionaire investor Warren Buffet noted, “you only find out who is swimming naked when the tide goes out”.

 Our new report ‘Auditing with Accountability: Shrinking the Opportunity Spaces for Audit Failure,’ released today, explores the causes of the recent high-profile audit failures and makes recommendations for reforming the sector.